psipher/lambdaAMIBackupAndCleanup/README.md

 # lambdaAMIBackups & Cleanup Python 3
 Automated AMI Backups using python 3
-This Repo conatains AMI daily, weekly and monthly backup scripts.
+This Repo conatains AMI daily, weekly and monthly backup scripts. </br>
-Why do I need AMI Backups and Cleanups?
-AMI makes it easier and faster to recover an instance in case of a disaster or failure of the instance, and therefore, automating this process is the way to go.

 The process, generally comprises of the following steps: